 My Commitment as Your Therapist

 When I started my own therapy journey years ago, I wasn’t quite sure why I was there.
 I just knew I felt stuck.
-It was an incredibly humbling, scary experience—yet I know deep down that I was right where I needed to be.
+It was an incredibly humbling, scary experience—yet I felt deep down that I was where I needed to be.
 Maybe that’s where you are too.

-When I talked with my therapist about where I’d been, who I believed I was, and where I wanted to go, she said, “Sounds like you want to be a therapist.”
-A year later, I received an email from The King’s University notifying me about the upcoming deadline to apply to their Marriage and Family Therapy Master’s program.
+As I talked with my therapist about where I’d been, who I was, and where I wanted to go in life, she said, “Sounds like you want to be a therapist.”
+A year later, I received an email about a Marriage and Family Therapy Master’s degree program.
 I filled out the form as though I’d planned it all along.

 Guiding Principles